nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 #### Conclusion on Binding Ports

 That's it for use-case #1!
 You know everything you need to know to establish communication between your host and your containers, network-wise.
-Just to sum up what we have just seen: we have understood that docker, being so good as isolation actually isolated the network stacks of our containers.
+Just to sum up what we have just seen: we have understood that docker, being so good at isolation actually isolated the network stacks of our containers.

 Meaning as far as the containers are concerned, they have their own network interface (usually `eth0`) which is bridged to one of the host's network interface (more on this later) to provide external connectivity ("access to Internet").